netxms/netxms-doc/admin/appendix.rst

      - Driver for websms.ru service (`<https://websms.ru>`_).

 To load SMS driver set server configuration parameter :guilabel:`SMSDriver` to name of SMS driver module.
-On startup SMS driver read it's configuration from server configuration parameter :guilabel:`SMSDrvConfig`.
+On startup SMS driver reads it's configuration from server configuration parameter :guilabel:`SMSDrvConfig`.
 Meaning of that parameter is driver dependent and described separately for each driver.

 Generic GSM modem driver